datacoves/docs/docs/how-tos/airflow/customize-worker-environment.md

 ## Using the custom image in your DAGs

-Every tast in an Airflow DAG's can use a different docker image.
+Every task in an Airflow DAG's can use a different docker image.
 Operators accept an `executor_config` argument that can be used to customize the executor context.

 Given that Datacoves runs Airflow on a kubernetes execution context, you need to pass a `dict` with a `pod_override` key that will override the worker pod's configuration, as in this example.